maichmueller/scmodels/README.md

 'VAR = FUNC(Noise, parent1, parent2, ...), Noise ~ DistributionXYZ'

-Note that - out of convenience - in this case, one does not need to (and isn't allowed to) restate the noise symbol string in the distribution (as would otherwise be necessary in constructing sympy distributions).
+Note that in this case, one must not restate the noise symbol string in the distribution (as would otherwise be necessary in constructing sympy distributions).

 ```python